toddcf/portfolio2/README.md

 ### UI/UX Projects

-- Style the associated modal.
-- Resize the My Portfolio image.
 - Each card:
   - Delete the different-sized images from your assets.
-  - Footer:
-    - Animate logos in one by one WHEN SCROLLED TO.
-    - Make all logos the same size.
+  - Footer: Make all logos the same size.

 ### JavaScript & jQuery Projects